Absolventa/absolventa.github.io/_posts/2015-11-24-exploring-levenshtein-algorithm-with-ruby.md

 When the *i*-ith character of the first word *S* exactly matches the *j*-th character of the second word *T* we have the optimal case.
 No "operation" is required, the global costs are the same as for the distance of the (i-1)-th and the (j-1)-th distances of the words, that is in that case.
 So we take the matrix entry *(i-1, j-1)* and put it into *(i, j)* as well.
 Otherwise the characters do not match.
-We have to some elementary operation.
+We have execute one of the elementary operations.
 But which one?
 Here's the answer:

 $$ D_{i, j} = \min \big [ \text{insertion costs}, \text{deletion costs}, \text{substitution costs} \big ] + 1 $$